crowdin/mobile-sdk-ios/README.md

 end
 ```

-After you've add CrowdinSDK to your Podfile, please run ```pod install``` in your project directory, open App.xcworkspace and build.
+After you've added CrowdinSDK to your Podfile, please run ```pod install``` in your project directory, open App.xcworkspace and build it.

 ### Carthage [TBA]